About

 …and I love labradorite.

-All of the design work, forming, and fabrication is entirely original and crafted by hand.
-I fashion sheets of metal into volumetric forms that become one of a kind accessories built to last, with potential to become future heirlooms.
+All design, forming, and fabrication are entirely original and crafted by hand.
+Sheets of metal are shaped into sculptural, volumetric forms that become one-of-a-kind accessories—built to last and created with the potential to become future heirlooms.

 Meet the metalsmith… lover of nature, travel, & hammers!